vuestorefront/storefront-api/docs/guide/integration/format-category.md

 ## Category entity

-Please check the [sample-data/categories.json](sample-data/categories.json) to make sure which fields are trully crucial for Storefront Api to work.
+Please check the [sample-data/categories.json](sample-data/categories.json) to make sure which fields are critical for Storefront API to work.

-Remember - you can add any properties you like to the JSON objects to consume them on Storefront Api level.
-Please just make sure you added the new property names to [the proper `includeFields` list for queries](https://github.com/DivanteLtd/vue-storefront/blob/bb6f8e70b5587ed73c457d382c7ac93bd14db413/config/default.json#L151).
+Remember - you can add any properties you like to the JSON objects to consume them on Storefront API level.
+Please make sure you added the new property names to [the proper `includeFields` list for queries](https://github.com/DivanteLtd/vue-storefront/blob/bb6f8e70b5587ed73c457d382c7ac93bd14db413/config/default.json#L151).

 Here we present the core purpose of the product properties: